 Helga J. Ingraham Memorial Library

-The Helga J. Ingraham Memorial Library is open year-round to all researchers from 10 a.m.-12 p.m. and 1 -4 p.m.
+The Helga J. Ingraham Memorial Library is open to researchers Tuesday through Friday from 10 a.m.-12 p.m. and 1 -4 p.m.
+Check our online calendar of events for Holiday hours.
 Library and object collections may be viewed in the Ching Reading Room, but do not circulate.
 Staff members are always available to help patrons.
 The library is located on the ground floor of the Noyes Memorial Building, below the Litchfield History Museum and can be accessed by the door facing East Street.

 If you plan to visit the library to conduct research, we strongly urge you to contact the archivist or curator about your visit in advance.
 Some items are stored off-site and require advanced notice for retrieval.
 If are unable to visit the Historical Society and would like us to do research for you, please see our Research Requests guidelines.

 Researchers are always welcome to the Helga J. Ingraham Library during operating hours.
 The staff is available to help orient library patrons to the collections and to help them find pertinent material.
 On-site copies of items are 25¢ per page.
 Researchers may photograph the items themselves on a camera, phone, or tablet free of charge.